nymtech/nym/documentation/operators/src/nodes/nym-api.md

 # This number is likely to be updated once zk-nym signing goes live
 pruning-keep-recent = "750000"
+pruning-interval = "100"
 ```

-The value of `pruning-interval` can be customised as per your requirement.
+The example value of `100` for `pruning-interval` can be customised as per your requirement.

 ### (Coming Soon) Credential Generation